kriszyp/alkali/README.md

 ## Additional Variable Methods

-The following methods are also available on variables (but less frequently needed/used):
+The following methods are also available on variables (but mostly used internally):

+### updated(updateEvent)

+This is called to indicate that the variable has been updated.
+This is typically called between dependent variables, but you can also call this to indicate that an object in a variable has been modified.

 ### notifies(target)